shaktimaan00/Omegle_MERN/README.md

 ## Introduction

-This readme provides an overview of the MERN (MongoDB, Express.js, React.js, Node.js) stack project and its components.
+This readme provides an overview of the MERN (Express.js, Next.js, Node.js) stack project and its components.

 ## Project Overview

 The MERN stack project is a full-stack web development project that leverages the following technologies:

-- **MongoDB**: A NoSQL database used for storing data.
 - **Express.js**: A backend framework for building web applications and APIs using Node.js.
 - **React.js**: A JavaScript library for building user interfaces.
 - **Node.js**: A JavaScript runtime environment that executes server-side code.